FNNDSC/pflog/README.rst

 .. code:: html

-           --pftelURL <pftelURL>
+           --pftelURL <pftelURL> | --pftelDB <URLDBpath>
            The URL of the pftel instance.
 Typically:

                    --pftelURL http://some.location.somewhere:22223

-           and is a REQUIRED parameter.
+           either this or '--pftelDB' MUST be specified.
+See below for --pftelDB.

            --log <logMessage>
            The actual message to log.
 Use quotes to protect messages that